ergoplatform/ergodocs/docs/uses/lets.md

 Nevertheless, we will introduce a couple of new terms in the following sentences.

-If a token is issued with an amount equal to one, we call it the singleton token.
-Similarly, a box that contains the singleton token is called the singleton box.
+If a token is issued with an amount equal to one, we call it the **singleton token**.
+Similarly, a box that contains the singleton token is called the **singleton box**.

-The management contract controls a singleton box that holds members of the LETS system.
+- The management contract controls a singleton box that holds members of the LETS system.
-The contract enables the adding of new members at the pace of one member per transaction.
-The box is not storing members but only a small digest of authenticated data structure built on top of the members' directory.
-A member is associated with a singleton token issued in a transaction that adds the member to the directory.
-The transaction creates a new member's box containing the member's singleton token.
-The exchange contract protects the member's box.
-Also, the newly created member's box has the initial balance written down into the R4 register, and the balance is equal to zero in our example.
-The transaction creating a new member must provide proof of correctness for directory transformation.
+- The contract enables the adding of new members at the pace of one member per transaction.
+- The box is not storing members but only a small digest of authenticated data structure built on top of the members' directory.
+- A member is associated with a singleton token issued in a transaction that adds the member to the directory.
+- The transaction creates a new member's box containing the member's singleton token.
+- The exchange contract protects the member's box.
+- Also, the newly created member's box has the initial balance written down into the R4 register, and the balance is equal to zero in our example.
+- The transaction creating a new member must provide proof of correctness for directory transformation.

 The management contract box is controlled usually by a committee, and the committee could evolve over time.
 To support that, we allow committee logic to reside in the register R5.
 For example, assume that a new committee member has been added along with a new LETS member, the input management contract box requires 2-out-of-3 signatures, and the output box requires 3-out-of-4 signatures.
 In this case, the contents of the R5 register in the input and the output box would differ.